wp-plugins/quick-contact-form/readme.txt

 No but I've inherited 2 ancient, deaf and grumpy Persians.

 == Changelog ==

+= 6.4 =
+*	More options for the thank-you messages
+*	Wordpress 3.8 compatible

 = 6.3 =
 *	Closed an XSS security hole